Aiven-Open/klaw-docs/docs/docs/howto/installation/run-source.rst

 Run Klaw from source
 ====================

-Klaw is a Java project, and you need `Maven <https://maven.apache.org/>`_ installed to run this project from the source.
+Klaw is a Java project.
+Follow the below steps to run this project from the source.

 1. Download the latest code from the `Klaw <https://github.com/aiven/klaw>`_ GitHub repository.